SprocketLab/rads-w2s-generalization/README.md

 pip install -r requirements.txt
 ```

 `requirements.txt` pins the training environment (Python 3.11).
-The weak model is Qwen2.5-0.5B
-and the strong model is Qwen2.5-7B; both models and the datasets download from the Hugging Face Hub
+Models and datasets download from
-on first use, and one 24 GB GPU fits every run.
+the Hugging Face Hub on first use, and one 24 GB GPU fits every run.

 ## Running experiments